Maggie George

-Maggie L. George is an American academic administrator and educator.
+Maggie L. George is a Native American academic administrator and educator.
 She served as president of Diné College from August 2011 to January 2016.
 In 2006, George became the inaugural director of academic affairs and Indian education for the New Mexico Higher Education Department.

 Early life

 George was raised in Red Valley, Arizona.
 Her family is part of the Táchiiʼnii clan, born for the Naakaii Dine clan.
 George's mother, Jesse Agnes Lee (1935–2005), was a homemaker and her father, Henry Lee, Sr. is a traditional practitioner.
 She was raised in a traditional pastoral Navajo family raising livestock and surviving off the land.
 George attended public and boarding school on the Navajo Reservation.
 In regards to her upbringing, George stated that "I grew up in an era when it was a challenge to be an Indian, and only one of my teachers was Navajo...I decided in junior high that I wanted to change that and teach Navajo children.
 Knowing who I was as a Navajo person — and being grounded in my identity, language and culture — helped me have confidence, competence and persistence."